 This can be a great opportunity to build a company culture.
 These times have proved that a company thrives with a solid culture in place.
 Set aside break time calls with your subordinates, stay in constant touch with teammates, help out the ones who might be struggling with such a change, be innovative and find creative ways to engage the whole company.

-To help organizations embrace remote hiring practices due to COVID-19, Talview is offering free or discounted services to help current customers, past customers, and non-customers hire with ease.
+To help organizations embrace remote hiring practices due to COVID-19, Talview is also offering free or discounted services to help current customers, past customers, and non-customers hire with ease.
 For more details, please visit this page or reach out to us directly at firstname.lastname@example.org.